Reducing herbivore damage in woodland

 Under the Criminal Justice Act 1988 & Violent Crime Reduction Act 2006, it is now illegal to have any sharply pointed or bladed instrument in your possession in a public place without good reason or lawful authority.
 A public place is anywhere that the public has, or is permitted to have access to, which includes footpaths, roads and highways, shops, and pubs for example.

 A good reason for carrying a knife may be shown by occupation, for example a farmer, estate manager, recreational stalker, game shooter or angler.
 If you leave a knife in your car or go into a shop with a knife in your pocket when you are returning from or going to a place where you farm, fish or shoot, etc., then this would constitute good reason even though you do not have an immediate need to use the knife.
-Leaving a knife in the car or in your pocket for when you next go shooting, or forgetting that it is there is illegal.
+Leaving a knife in the car or in your pocket for when you next go shooting, or forgetting that it is there, is illegal.

 There is an exemption in law for folding pocket knives.
 These must have cutting edges of less than three inches, do not lock and must be foldable at all times.

 You must decide whether you are prepared to stop poachers in a bid to arrest and prosecute or to deter them by driving them off your land.
-For a prosecution to have a good chance it is often better to observe quietly, gather the evidence and step in after an offence has been committed.
+BASC strongly advises exercising extreme caution if you are considering taking any such action.
+It is crucial to prioritise your personal safety and avoid taking unnecessary risks.

 To let the pursuit continue, however, may cause more damage by disturbing livestock, partridge or pheasant and ruin shooting for the next day.
 In these circumstances it may be better to show a presence and get them off the land.

 It is vital that you record what each individual did and said.
-Identify each one by their personal features and clothing, e.g. the one in the wax jacket and the one in the cammo trousers.
+Identify each one by their personal features and clothing, e.g. the one in the wax jacket and the one in the camo trousers.
 Record details such as: who was driving; who had the dog, lamp or gun; what was said and by whom.
 Some offenders will also change their clothes to create confusion.
 Make a note of weather conditions and your ability to see what was happening, i.e. “the poachers were hunting in the middle of a field where my view was not obstructed” or “although the poachers were operating within a wooded area, I was able to observe their activity from the end of a ride”.

-It is sometimes easier to get a result by prosecuting poachers for motoring offences especially if they have been drinking.
+It is sometimes easier to get a result by prosecuting poachers for motoring offences, especially if they have been drinking.
 Try to identify the driver and the vehicle and road or location where driven.
 Identify the vehicle by its registration, colour, model, accessories, damage or repairs.

 Continuity is vital, particularly where you are following poachers across fields in the dark.
-Normally this would require an unbroken chain of events e.g. you see the lamper in the fields at night.
+Normally this would require an unbroken chain of events, e.g. you see the lamper in the fields at night.
 By the time you get to the field the lamp is off, you lose sight of the lamper but you then come across a man with a dog and a lamp on a footpath next to the field.
 You may not be able to prove this is the same person who was lamping in your fields unless you can state you watched the person continuously from the field to the point where you met on the footpath.

 Keepers may question possible poachers to establish:

 Further questioning is better left to the police as the evidence gained may only be accepted by a court if the caution is given, i.e. “You do not have to say anything but it may harm your defence if you do not mention when questioned something which you later rely on in court.
 Anything you do say may be given in evidence.”
+A caution must also be given if a keeper makes an arrest.

 Arrests are obviously a matter of great significance and consequence.
 Anybody who decides to effect an arrest must be clear as to the power being exercised and be prepared to justify their actions.